 Who can apply?

 We encourage anyone – and we mean anyone – with a bold idea to apply for Macon Art eXplosion.
 This includes artists and creatives of all ages and backgrounds.
 Our only requirements is that your gifts/art are handcrafted – not part of a larger corporation’s products.
 Even if you are unsure of an idea, please feel free to apply!
 Our artist council can provide specific feedback even in the event that your work is not accepted.

 We encourage both visual and performing artists to apply with all kinds of ideas.
 We want your one-woman operas and group paint and sips.
 We are looking for any idea we can house in the building.
 The only limitation on the type of work is that most submissions will have a relatively small amount of installation time and that nothing can be hung from our walls – as a historic theatre, we are a little old and delicate!

 What does the “blind jury” process mean?

-A group of Macon visual and performing artists from all disciplines was selected to be on the artist council who will be judging the applications.
+A group of Macon visual and performing artists from all disciplines will be judging the applications.
 The “blind jury” aspect refers to the fact that all applications will strip your name from consideration during the council reading and discussing the applications.
 This is meant to focus our attention on the work that you are submitting, not your perceived reputation or previous experience.